towercomputers/toweros/README.md

 ## Installation

-### 1. With Arch Linux Tower Distribution
+### 1. With TowerOS

-The recommended way to use  `tower` tools is to install the Arch Linux Tower Distribution.
+The recommended way to use  `tower` tools is to install the TowerOS Linux Distribution (based on Arch Linux).
 This distribution contains all the necessary dependencies and is pre-configured so that `tower` tools are directly usable at the first boot.
 1. Download the latest image here: ____
-2. Use on of the method described here https://wiki.archlinux.org/title/USB_flash_installation_medium to prepare a bootable USB medium.
+2. Prepare a bootable USB medium using the above image.
-3. Boot on the USB drive and follow the instruction.
+3. Boot the Thin Client the USB drive and follow the instruction.

-This is the way.

 Note: you can build your own image of Tower Distribution with command `build-tower-image thinclient`

-### 2. Manually on an Arch Linux distribution
+### 2. Custom Thin-Client (Linux)

 #### 2.1 Install packages

+##### 2.1.1 from Arch Linux
 ```
 $> pacman -S openssh git python python-pip avahi iw wireless_tools base-devel docker archiso
 ```